Skipped64-inf/katacoda-scenarios/influxDB-first-steps/step1.md

 In this tutorial we will use version 2.2 but you can get a more recent one [here](https://hub.docker.com/_/influxdb/).

+For Telegraf we will use version 1.22, the latest current version.
+Find more over at the official [Github](https://github.com/influxdata/telegraf).

 ## 2. Installing InfluxDB with docker